ibis-project/governance/governance.md

 - Helping on board contributors
 - Maintaining existing code

-Committers who have made a commit to one or more repositories under the `ibis-project` organization for a period of one year or longer are subject to having their commit privileges removed.
+Committers who have not made a commit to one or more repositories under the `ibis-project` organization for a period of one year or longer are subject to having their commit privileges removed.